Altruistic Bluffing: An Experiment on Indirect Signalling

 Abstract

-People often care about how they are perceived by others, and this motivates many individuals to act in a way that sends a favourable signal about their character.
-In this paper, we introduce a decomposition of signalling into its direct and indirect components.
+People are often motivated to act in a way that sends a favourable signal about their character.
+This paper proposes a separation of signalling into its direct and indirect components.
 An observed behaviour can influence a person’s image directly when the behaviour itself is image-relevant, and it can influence a person’s image indirectly by changing people’s beliefs about an unobserved, image-relevant behaviour.
-In an experiment on charitable giving, donors decide on (i) what charities to donate to, and (ii) how much to donate.
-We vary which of the donors’ decisions are observed by a third-party.
-We find that individuals engage in wasteful, indirect signalling.
-They engage in a behaviour that in itself is not image-relevant (donating to many charities), but only if doing so can change observers’ beliefs about an unobserved, image-relevant behaviour (donating large amounts).
-Avoiding wasteful signalling is key to designing effective institutions, and decision-makers therefore need to consider the two components of signalling.
+In an experiment on charitable giving, we show that individuals engage in indirect signalling to make an altruistic bluff.
+Donors engage in an image-irrelevant behaviour (donating to many charities) to change observers’ beliefs about an unobserved, image-relevant behaviour (donating large amounts).
+This bluff works, as it leads observers to form beliefs that are positively biased.

 Publication